Advertising across the Millenia

 Why Practitioner Credibility Still Matters

-Then: Ogilvy’s authority came from lived experience—selling stoves door-to-door, running research at Gallup, managing people, failing publicly, and learning empirically.
-Advertising leadership was earned, not branded.
+Ogilvy’s authority came from lived experience—selling stoves door-to-door, running research at Gallup, managing people, failing publicly, and learning empirically.
+Advertising leadership was earned, not branded

 Modern Practitioner Rule: